News & Trending Money News

 Iryna/Adobe happy couple choosing art at gallery

 Interested in finding valuable art?
-You have to leave your house.
+You will have to leave your house.

-Don’t be afraid to shop the bottom of the bin at rummage sales.
-Throw yourself into stores that inspire the look and feel you want in your space.
+Don't be afraid to shop the bottom of the bin at rummage sales.
+Visit stores that inspire the look and feel you want in your space.
 If you're strapped to a desk, noodle around on Etsy and eBay.
+Going out and searching for art could not only become a fun hobby, but it might help you pay for your bills

 Figure out if you have a painting or a print